 Sometimes we forget how important and meaningful it is to be supportive and offer encouragement.
-So let’s join together and continue to accept and support one another as parents, and by doing so we will make this world a better place to raise our children!!
+Let’s join together and continue to accept and support one another as parents.
+By doing so we will make this world a better place to raise our children!!
 Who’s with me?

 Similac partnered with bloggers such as me for its Sisterhood of Motherhood Program.
 As part of this program, I received compensation for my time.
 Similac believes that consumers and bloggers are free to form their own opinions and share them in their own words.
 Similac’s policies align with WOMMA Ethics Code, Federal Trade Commission (FTC) guidelines and social media engagement recommendations.